-Learn more by contacting the people listed here:
+Learn more by contacting the people listed here.

-Kennesaw State University School of Art and Design and City of Kennesaw Collaborate on Public Art Project
+KSU School of Art and Design and City of Kennesaw Collaborate on Public Art Project

 Two custom sculptural benches designed by Kennesaw State University students were recently installed on the Southern Museum walkway in a collaboration between Kennesaw State University School of Art and Design and the City of Kennesaw.
 The benches were designed by students in the Master Craftsman program under the direction of Page Burch.
 Burch emphasized the win-win nature of the partnership, and said, “We believe the benches will complement and enhance their surroundings.”

 Two years ago, Economic Development Director Bob Fox approached Geo Sipp, the Director of the KSU School of Art and Design, with the idea of a joint public art project with art students.
 The two met to discuss how they could work together on original art for Kennesaw’s downtown that was both functional and aesthetically pleasing.
 “We wanted to give art students a real-world opportunity to go through the public art commission process, including selection, fabrication, and installation,” said Fox.
 “The city would provide financial support.”

 With Sipp onboard with the concept, the next step was to draw up an agreement between the city and the Board of Regents on behalf of the KSU.
 The agreement specified that the School of Art and Design would submit designs and complete fabrication while the city would underwrite the material cost.
 An art review committee consisting of city staff and members of the Art and Culture Commission was established to evaluate the designs and choose winners.